 Open access refers to the unrestricted access to peer-reviewed scholarly research.
-OMICS Group hosts over 300 leading-edge peer reviewed Open Access Journals with 30000 Editorial Board Members and organize over 100 International Conferences every year all over the world and OMICS group by publishing articles under the umbrella of Life sciences group journals and 5th International conference on Biotechnology-2014 provides a great platform for the researchers, entrepreneurs, students to exchange their views and ideologies on remediation.
+OMICS Group hosts over 700+ peer-reviewed journals with 50,000+ editorial board members Members and organize over 3000+ International Scientific Conferences every year all over the world and OMICS group by publishing articles under the umbrella of Life sciences group journals and 5th International conference on Biotechnology-2014 provides a great platform for the researchers, entrepreneurs, students to exchange their views and ideologies on remediation.

 Last date updated on July, 2014